Skip to content

 Mission Statement:

-It is the donor’s desire that special care be directed to fulfill the stated purpose through outreach and ministry to persons or groups of persons outside the United Methodist Church in hope of changing lives and transforming the world.
+It is the donor’s desire that special care be directed to fulfill the stated purpose through outreach and ministry to persons or groups of persons outside the United Methodist Church in hopes of changing lives and transforming the world.
 This fund is not to replace or establish the giving of funds to church members or persons coming to a local church for assistance.
 Nor is it to be used for evangelism.
 Guiding the discernment process for the distribution of funds is Micah 6:8 and a similar focus from United Methodist heritage, John Wesley’s Three General Rules: “Do no harm.
 Do good.
 Stay in love with God.”